mjackson/citrus/doc/background.markdown

 Semantics are the rules by which meaning may be derived in a language.
-For example, as you read a book you are able to make some sense of the particular way in which words on a page are combined to form thoughts and express ideas because you understand what the words themselves mean and you can understand what they mean collectively.
+For example, as you read a book you are able to make some sense of the particular way in which words on a page are combined to form thoughts and express ideas because you understand what the words themselves mean and you understand what they mean collectively.

 Computers use a similar process when interpreting code.
 First, the code must be parsed into recognizable symbols or tokens.
 These tokens may then be passed to